fleetdm/fleet/docs/Using-Fleet/Application-security.md

 ### Components with known vulnerabilities – prevent the use of libraries, frameworks, other software with existing vulnerabilities.

-We rely on Github's automated vulnerability checks, community news, and direct reports to discover vulnerabilities in our dependencies.
+We rely on GitHub's automated vulnerability checks, community news, and direct reports to discover vulnerabilities in our dependencies.
 We endeavor to fix these immediately and would almost always do so within a week of a report.